Mbarmem/Grafana.Dashboard/README.md

 <img widht=310 height=210 src="assets/gr_influxdb.png">

 3. Next give the data source a name, add the URL to InfluxDB, enter the database to use.
+In this case:
 ```ini
    Name: DockTelegraf
    URL: http://192.168.1.252:8086